Discover more from Entre Nous

 You already know about co-working spaces, of course.
 You can find one near your home (I sometimes use the Egg Factory in Hebden Bridge), or go and work from a cafe somewhere.

-OR… you can join me & this amazing community for our first virtual co-working session, starting next week!
 In your pyjamas, if you like.
 And all without needing to pack up all your stuff when you run to the loo! 🎉

 Virtual co-working is different.
-(In some ways it’s even MORE magical - see the point essential toilet info above.)
+(In some ways its even MORE magical - see the point essential toilet info above.)
 You can do it in pairs or bigger groups - I find the magic works just the same either way.

 Wondering what on earth I’m talking about?
 Let me explain…